How Negotiation Can Impact Public Perceptions

 Companies and governments alike can experience strong public resistance to new initiatives, or fierce public backlash to mistakes.
 How should they deal with an angry public?
 Incorporating a public relations perspective into a problem-solving or public dispute resolution processes can make the difference between success or failure.
 Adopting a mutual gains approach to dealing with an angry public can help overcome hostile or negative public perceptions.

-The Teaching Negotiation Resource Center (TNRC) has a selection of quality teaching materials to help students learn to negotiate in these contexts.
+The Teaching Negotiation Resource Center (TNRC) has teaching materials to help students learn to negotiate in these contexts.
 The First City Bank and the Press role play simulation and the book Dealing with an Angry Public can introduce students how to the importance of a public relations orientation to public dispute resolution efforts.

 This three hour, six-party, non-scoreable negotiation simulation involves lending institutions, community leaders, a contractors’ association, and the mayor’s office in a collaborative effort to formulate a response to foreclosure crisis caused by a widespread mortgage scam.
 The local newspaper, ‘the Gazette’ has recently published an article about a possible mortgage scam involving the First City Bank (‘the Bank’).
 The Bank has allegedly offered high interest rate loans in low-income and minority neighborhoods that has forced a high number of foreclosures in these areas.
 Private mortgage companies have been accused of colluding with contractors, and the city government has been blamed for its lack of regulation of the private lending industry.
 A meeting has been arranged between representatives of First City Bank, the mayor’s office, political leaders of low-income neighborhoods, private mortgage companies, the city-wide trade association of contractors and the State Banking Commission to discuss the situation.
 Major lessons that can be drawn from the game include: